-If someone works for 10 or more years covered by Medicare, then they can get Medicare Part A with a zero premium.
+If someone works for 10 or more years covered by Medicare, then they can get Medicare Part A with zero premium.

-The Congress Designed a Worker-paid System
+Congress Designed a Worker-Paid System

 The Hospital Insurance Trust or HI Trust gets most of its funds from worker deductions matched by employers.
-This trust fund pays for Part A Hospitalization and the Administration costs associated with inpatient hospital care.
+Generally, this trust fund pays for Part A benefits and the Administration costs associated with inpatient hospital care.